Trinity (nuclear test): Jumbo

 For many of the Los Alamos scientists, Jumbo was "the physical manifestation of the lowest point in the Laboratory's hopes for the success of an implosion bomb."
-By the time it arrived, the reactors at Hanford produced plutonium in quantity, and Oppenheimer was confident that there would be enough for a second test.
+By the time it arrived, the reactors at the Hanford Engineer Works produced plutonium in quantity, and Oppenheimer was confident that there would be enough for a second test.
 The use of Jumbo would interfere with the gathering of data on the explosion, the primary objective of the test.
-An explosion of more than 500 tonTNT would vaporize the steel and make it hard to measure the thermal effects.
+An explosion of more than 500 tonTNT would vaporize the steel and make it difficult to measure the thermal effects.
 Even 100 tonTNT would send fragments flying, presenting a hazard to personnel and measuring equipment.
 It was therefore decided not to use it.
 Instead, it was hoisted up a steel tower 800 yards from the explosion, where it could be used for a subsequent test.
 In the end, Jumbo survived the explosion, although its tower did not.

 Jumbo was destroyed on April 16, 1946, when an Army ordnance team detonated eight 500 lb bombs in the bottom of the steel container.
-Jumbo, with its steel banding around the middle, had been designed specifically to contain the 5000 lbs of high explosive in Gadget while it was suspended in the center of the vessel.
-With the bombs sitting in the bottom of Jumbo, the resulting blast sent fragments flying in all directions as far as three quarters of a mile.
+Jumbo, with its steel banding around the middle, had been designed to contain the 5,000 lbs of high explosive in the atomic bomb while it was suspended in the center of the vessel.
+With the conventional bombs placed in the bottom of Jumbo, the resulting blast sent fragments flying in all directions as far as three quarters of a mile.
 Who authorized the destruction of Jumbo remains controversial.
 The rusting skeleton of Jumbo sits in the parking lot at the Trinity site on the White Sands Missile Range, where it was moved in 1979.